 Abstract

 Organic Lake is a shallow marine-derived hypersaline lake in the Vestfold Hills, Antarctica that has the highest reported concentration of dimethylsulfide (DMS) in a natural body of water (Franzmann et al., 1987b).
 To determine the composition and functional potential of the microbial community and learn about the unusual sulfur chemistry in Organic Lake, shotgun metagenomics (2.4 Gbp titanium 454) was performed on size fractionated samples (3.0, 0.8 and 0.1 µm) collected along a depth profile.
 Eucaryal phytoflagellates were the main photosynthetic organisms.
 Bacteria were dominated by the globally distributed heterotrophic lineages Marinobacter, Roseovarius and Psychroflexus.
-Candidate division RF3 was overrepresented at the oxycline and associated with fermentation.
+Candidate division RF3 was overrepresented at the oxycline and OD1 in the lake bottom.
 The dominance of heterotrophic degradation coupled with low fixation potential indicates possible net carbon loss.
-However, abundant marker genes for aerobic anoxygenic phototrophy, CO oxidation, rhodopsins and facultative chemoautotrophy were also linked to the dominant heterotrophic bacteria and may be indicative of mechanisms for conserving carbon.
+However, abundant marker genes for aerobic anoxygenic phototrophy, rhodopsins and CO oxidation were also linked to the dominant heterotrophic bacteria and may indicate use of photo- and lithoheterotrophy as mechanisms for conserving organic carbon.
 Similarly, a high genetic potential for the recycling of nitrogen compounds likely functions to retain fixed nitrogen in the lake.
 Dimethylsulfoniopropionate (DMSP) lyase genes (dddD, dddL and dddP) were abundant indicating DMSP is a significant carbon and energy source.
 Unlike marine environments, DMSP demethylases (dmdA) were less abundant than DMSP lyases indicating that DMSP cleavage is the likely source of the high DMS concentration.
-Strategies of nutrient resourcefulness such as DMSP cleavage and carbon and nitrogen remineralization in dominant Organic Lake bacteria are potentially important adaptations to nutrient constraints.
+Strategies of nutrient resourcefulness such as DMSP cleavage, photoheterotrophy, lithoheterotrophyand nitrogen remineralization in dominant Organic Lake bacteria are potentially important adaptations to nutrient constraints.
 This study sheds light on how microbial communities and the functional processes they perform evolve in response to unusual environmental conditions.

 Introduction

 Life in the Antarctic is constrained by low temperature, and water, nutrient and light availability.
 In the Antarctic frozen desert, ice-free regions containing liquid water in lakes and ponds are rare oases for life (Wilkins et al., 2012).
 The Vestfold Hills, on the eastern shore of Prydz Bay, East Antarctica (Figure S1), is a unique region where hundreds of lakes are present.
 The lakes were formed from seawater, trapped less than 10 000 BP when the continental ice-sheet receded and the land rose above sea-level (Zwartz et al., 1998; Gibson, 1999).
 Differing local conditions has led each lake to develop unique physical and chemical properties, and life in the lakes tends to be entirely microbial with low levels of diversity (Bowman et al., 2000b).
 The Vestfold Hills contains the highest density of meromictic (permanently stratified) water bodies in Antarctica (Gibson, 1999).
-By providing strong physicochemical stratification within a single, largely closed system, these meromictic lakes provide the opportunity to investigate the ways in which microbial communities and ecosystem processes have evolved in the cold and in response to gradients of nutrients, oxygen, salinity and solar irradiance.
+The strong physico-chemical stratification within a single, largely closed system, provides the opportunity to investigate how microbial communities and ecosystem processes have evolved in the cold and in response to gradients of nutrients, oxygen, salinity and solar irradiance.